The Advantages of Becoming a Notary Public in California vs. Other US States

 How much money do notaries public make?

-Exactly how much does a notary public make will depend on how long you’ve been working in the field, how many clients you regularly work with and what amount you charge.
-Your income will likely go up as you acquire more experience and better reputation.
+Exactly how much a notary public makes will depend on how long you’ve been working in the field, how many clients you regularly work with, and what amount you charge.
+Your income will likely increase as you gain more experience and build a better reputation.

 In California: